clux/rust-meetup-london/source/slides.md

 ```

 notes:
+- need to know when creating a CRD (also helps kube underst)
 - each object composed of spec (what you want) and status (what it is)
 - crucially, kube lets you extend the api as long as you define T and optionally, U